fashionstyle/stylecoin/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/reddcoin-project/reddcoin/tags) are created regularly to indicate new official, stable release versions of Reddcoin.
+[Tags](https://github.com/stylecoin-project/stylecoin/tags) are created regularly to indicate new official, stable release versions of Stylecoin.

 Testing
 -------